Orange stripped cat on exam table .jpg

 For the most part, treatment involves keeping the cat comfortable and reducing organ damage and inflammation.
 Such treatments may include nutritional support, removing fluid from the belly or chest when needed, and prednisolone or other types of steroids.
 These types of treatments are only meant to keep the cat comfortable.
 Fluid often rapidly returns once it has been removed, and steroids may not help with inflammation enough to buy an infected cat more time.

 In some cases, euthanasia is a kinder option than prolonging a cat with FIP’s suffering.
-After clinical signs start, some cats with FIP will not live more than a few days, although some can live for weeks.
+After clinical signs start, some cats with FIP will not live for more than a few days, although some can live for weeks.
 It is important to discuss a cat’s quality of life with a veterinarian to determine their level of suffering during the time that is left.

 Can FIP Be Prevented?